ethersphere/swap-swear-and-swindle/README.md

 #### Offchain service provisions

-In the offchain case, the service provider signs a `Swap` note with the `client` being the `beneficiary`, the `amount` as the security deposit, `Swear` as the `witness` and the service timeout as `validUntil`.
+In the offchain case, the service provider signs a `Swap` note with the `client` being the `beneficiary`, the `amount` as the security deposit, `SwearSwap` as the `witness` and the service timeout as `validUntil`.
 If there is no dispute over the service the note will eventually expire and the provider is no longer at risk of losing the deposit.
 No onchain activity is required in this case (except potentially making sure everything is covered by hard deposits).

 If the `client` is not satisfied with the service a trial can be started using `startTrialFromNote`.
 In this case `Swear` expects the `remark` field to equal `keccak256(rules, payload)` where `rules` is the address of the trial rules and payload can be arbitrary 32 bytes. `Swear` then records the commitment (with a special `note` flag) and instructs `Swindle` to start the trial (which proceeds in the same way as in the onchain case).

-If `Swindle` calls compensate no payout takes place, instead `Swear` records that it should return `VALID` if being called as a `Witness` by the `Swap` with the corresponding `noteId`.
+If `Swindle` calls compensate no payout takes place, instead `Swear` records that it should return `VALID` if being called as a `Witness` by the `Swap` with the corresponding `noteId` as `payload`.

 Starting multiple trials for the same note is currently broken.
 As hard deposits can currently be decreased to 0 within 2 days all offchain service provisions have de-facto no solvency guarantees.